Sy-rex/FirstProjectSpring/README.md

 Commit №1 The first creation of a bean using file-xml (deprecated method)

-Commit #2 Learning to use the Inversion of control (IoC) architecture
+Commit №2 Learning to use the Inversion of control (IoC) architecture

+Commit №3 Training to use Dependency Injection